|

 contact with all of "you" :-)

 members.
-All the members are students of faculty of
+All the members are students of faculties of Keio University

-law&politics and literature, their major varies.
-Some can speak
+their major varies a lot.
+Some can speak English

 communication and make friendship with foreign students.